What are Payouts?

 How long does a payout take?

-PSE and BREB transfers typically settle within minutes to a few business hours depending on the bank and cut-off times.
+Bank Transfer and BREB transfers typically settle within minutes to a few business hours depending on the bank and cut-off times.

 How does idempotency work?